ProgrammingCube/MOSCONV/README.md

 Output paper tape file.

 Then, you can use your program of choice to pipe out `file.ptp` as a paper tape to your SYM-1/KIM-1.

+## MAXRC
+The SYM-1 supports data record lengths greater than 16 (10 hex) bytes.\
+In order to enable this, you must change the MAXRC byte in memory by changing the contents of memory location $A658.